peteratseneca/bti420winter2015/README.md

-# bti420winter2015
-BTI420 Code Examples for the Winter 2015 semester
+### BTI420 for the Winter 2015 semester

+**Code examples**

+Organized by week.
+Each "week" page has a README file that describes the examples.

+You can browse the code online.

+You can also clone the repository to your own computer.